Overview

 Start with a short practical summary and a meeting focused on what support is needed now.

-Should schools be told the full medical detail?
+Should school be told every medical detail?

 What matters most in the plan?